ccrea/GCL_DM_Regression/README.md

 Here I provide an example of how to use the "dirmultreg" function to analyze the artificial plant and pollinator data sets.

-Copy and paste the R program into a .R script file and load the file into R so that the dirmultreg function is available for use:
+Copy and paste the R program (file "dirmultreg R Program") into a .R script file and load the file into R so that the dirmultreg function is available for use:
 1. Launch the R console
 2. File -> New Script.
 An untitled R Editor window will open.
 3. Paste R program into R Editor.